This function creates a phylospatial object. This is the core data type in the phylospatial library, and

 A community dissimilary matrix of class

-indicating pairwise phylogenetic dissimilarity between sites.
-Missing unlessps_dissim(..., add = TRUE)
+distindicating pairwise phylogenetic dissimilarity between sites.
+Missing unlessps_dissim(..., add = TRUE)is called.

 Details